samuelngs/tailwindcss-fluid-layout/README.md

         sizes: {
           content: '800px',
           popout: '1200px',
           // Add as many sizes as you like!
-You can also mix in other CSS units like em, %, and more to keep your layouts super flexible.
+You can also use other CSS units like em, %, and more to keep your layouts super flexible.
         },
         padding: '16px', // optional
       },
-      // You can add as many grid layouts as you like!
-The key you define will be used as the name of the grid template.
+      // You can create multiple grid layouts, with each key you define serving as the name for its respective grid template.
     },
   },
 };